Onboarding Options for macOS: Workspace ONE Operational Tutorial

 • Navigate to Devices > Lifecycle > Enrollment Status in the Workspace ONE UEM console and change the layout to Custom.

-• Ensure the Profile Name matches the profile you created in step 2.
+• Ensure that the Profile Name matches the profile you created in Step 1.

-• If the Profile Name is incorrect, select the check box next to the device(s) to be enrolled and navigate to More Actions > Assign Profile > Choose the profile you created in step 2 > Save.
+• If Profile Name is incorrect, select the check box next to the devices to be enrolled and navigate to More Actions > Assign Profile > select the profile you created in Step 1 > Save.

-5. Bulk Import the Device-to-User registration record within the Devices > Lifecycle > Enrollment Status:
+4. Bulk import the Device-to-User registration record within the Devices > Lifecycle> Enrollment Status

-• Ensure the device to be staged has a User name assigned and still has a Token Type of Apple Enrollment.
+• Reload the Enrollment Status page and ensure that the device to be staged has a User name assigned and still has a Token Type of Apple Enrollment.

-• When the device enrolls, Workspace ONE UEM assigns the device from the staging user to the user you specified in step 5 using bulk import (the enrollment user).
+5. On your Mac device, proceed with the enrollment process in Setup Assistant and when the device enrolls, Workspace ONE UEM automatically assigns the device from the staging user to the user you specified using bulk import (enrollment user).

-2. Apple Business Manager Single-User Staging for Local Users with API Check-Out
+Apple Business Manager for Local Users with API

-2. In your Device Enrollment Profile, set the following options:
+1. In your Device Enrollment profile, set the following options:

 • Optionally, set Create New Admin Account to YES and configure Admin Account details for a hidden IT administrator account.

-3. Validate that the device record has synced from Apple Business Manager or Apple School Manager:
+2. Validate the device record has synced from Apple Business Manager:

 • Navigate to Devices > Lifecycle > Enrollment Status in the Workspace ONE UEM console and change the layout to Custom.

-• Ensure that the device to be staged has synced from Apple Business Manager by scrolling to the right.
+• Ensure the device to be staged has synced from Apple Business Manager.

-• Confirm that the Token Type is Apple Enrollment.
+• Ensure that Token Type is Apple Enrollment.

 • If the device has no Token Type, navigate to Devices > Devices Settings > Apple > Device Enrollment Program and click Sync Devices.

-4. Validate that the device record has the correct Device Enrollment profile:
+3. Validate the device record has the correct Device Enrollment profile:

 • Navigate to Devices > Lifecycle > Enrollment Status in the Workspace ONE UEM console and change the layout to Custom.

-• Ensure that the Profile Name matches the profile you created in step 2.
+• Ensure that the Profile Name matches the profile you created in Step 1.

-• If the Profile Name is incorrect, select the check box next to the device(s) to be enrolled and navigate to More Actions > Assign Profile > Choose the profile you created in step 2 > Save.
+• If Profile Name is incorrect, select the check box next to the devices to be enrolled and navigate to More Actions > Assign Profile > select the profile you created in Step 1 > Save.

-6. While logged in as the user that enrolled in step 5, call the Workspace ONE UEM Rest API to check-out the device to the correct enrollment user.
+4. Use the Workspace ONE UEM REST API to check out the device from the staging user to the correct enrollment user.

 PATCH /api/mdm/devices/{id}/enrollmentuser/{enrollmentuserid}